Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Empirical Studies

 Let $s$ index states and $t$ index years.
 For each state--year cell, let $y_{st}$ denote the 90th percentile of college SAT scores among teachers in that cell, which we interpret as a measure of the right-tail (high-quality) teacher workforce.
 We consider the QR model

 where $X_{st}$ is a measure of licensing stringency and $W_{st}$ collects controls, including school characteristics, teacher-market conditions, non-teacher labor-market conditions, education-policy controls, and political conditions.
 The parameter of interest is $\beta(\tau)$: a negative value, $\beta(\tau)<0$, indicates that greater stringency is associated with a lower right-tail outcome at quantile $\tau$.
-We use the publicly available data from \citet{larsen2020effect}, who report that, on average (based on OLS), licensing stringency does not affect high-quality candidates.